Chiropractor and Massage Therapy, dynamically work together.

 I’m a graduate of the Los Angeles College of Chiropractic (1996).
 This means I have a Doctorate of Chiropractic, and have completed 7 years of study.
 After completing my degree I completed a postgraduate in Certified Chiropractic Sports Physician program and actively worked with local sports teams.
 During the pregnancy of my first son, I pursued my passion to care for pregnant woman and children and completed a second postgraduate course and certification in Pediatrics and am now a Fellow of the International Chiropractic Paediatric Association.

-It is the highlight of my 25 years as a practicing chiropractor, that I have been entrusted to take care of entire families, from tiny babies to pregnant mothers and the elderly.
-My assistants Charah, Megan and Lisa are lovely & efficient.
+CIt is the highlight of my 25 years as a practicing chiropractor, that I have been entrusted to take care of entire families, from tiny babies to pregnant mothers and the elderly.
+My assistants Charah, and Lisa are lovely & efficient.
 My office is both friendly and warm and we try our best to make you feel at home.